August 7, 2011

 Wishes

-for your durable happines, contentment, and peace of mind.
+for your durable happiness, contentment, and peace of mind.

 Equanimity, yes!